PortWhisperer/CTFWriteups/goldeneye.md

 This is my first writeup, and also the first writeup I know of for the GoldenEye box.

-This is described as an intermediate level box that it’s concomitant with some of the challenges in the OSCP training labs.
+This is described as an intermediate level box that's concomitant with some of the challenges in the OSCP training labs.
 I would tend to agree.

 The first step is to run an NMap scan against the system A few services are uncovered.